+institutional policies and procedures.
 V.A.1.e) At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
 (Core) V.A.1.f) The evaluations of a fellow's performance must be accessible for review by the fellow.
 (Core) V.A.2.
 Final Evaluation V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program.
 (Core) V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
 (Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, (Core) V.A.2.a).(2).(c) be shared with the fellow upon completion of the program.
+(Core)

-(Core) V.A.3.
-A Clinical Competency Committee must be appointed by the program director.
-(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+A Clinical Competency Committee must be appointed by the

+At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program director.
 (Core)